wedeling/EasySurrogate/tutorials/deep_active_subspaces/DAS_tutorial.md

 ### Example 1: D = 2

 In this example we will consider a low-dimensional problem with just 2 uncertain inputs.
 Normally we would not construct a DAS surrogate for `D=2`, but it does allow us to nicely visualize the concept of finding directions in the input space along which most of function variability occurs, which is the main idea behind active subspaces.
 If we select `d=1`, we are looking for the single most important direction in the 2D input space.
-In this artificial example we have som control over which inputs are important via the specification of the `a` vector.
+In this artificial example we have some control over which inputs are important via the specification of the `a` vector.
 If we set `a_1=0` and `a_2=99`, we are creating a model in which virtually all the variability is aligned with the coordinate axis of the `x_1` input.
 In two dimensions we can plot the contour lines of the G function, as well as the coordinate vector of the 1D active subspace.
 Remember from the theoretical description that the active-subspace coordinate vectors are the column vectors of the weight matrix `W_1(Q)`.
 This weight matrix can be accessed via `w = surrogate.neural_net.layers[1].W`.
 The results for the case `a_1=0` and `a_2=99` are shown below.

 ![](contours1.png)

 Clearly, the function does not change in `x_2` direction, and is therefore effectively one dimensional.
 The blue arrow denotes the (only) column vector of `W_1(Q)` after training, which is aligned with the `x_1` coordinate axis.
+The `W_1` matrix can change when training again, e.g. in this case it might change sign.
+Note that unlike the classical active-subspace method, the coordinate system `W_1` should therefore always be seen in conjunction with the specific neural network `q(y)` to which it is attached.

 Now imagine a situation where `x_2` also influences the solution, e.g. `a_1 = 0` and `a_2 = 1.0`.
-In this case `x_1` is still more important, yet there is no more 1D active subspace, as can be seen from the contours:
+In this case `x_1` is still more important, yet there is no clear 1D active subspace, as can be seen from the contours:

 ![](contours2.png)